jocelyn-cs/ethics_fall2025/_pages/about.md

   - /about.html
 ---

-This page is meant for you to showcase your case study, podcasts, and blog posts reflecting on our readings.
-You will need to update the content in each section and submit your site to Moodle (see calendar).
-Once all sections are updated, revise this paragraph so it summarizes the purpose of your site for new visitors.
-This can include how to navigate it, what each section contains, and what someone should understand about your work just by reading this introduction.
+Welcome to my personal site!
+Here you’ll find a collection of my work as a Computer Science student.
+This site contains my case study, podcasts, and blog posts reflecting on class readings, giving you a sense of how I think about technology in relation ethics.
+You can explore the About Me section to learn a bit about my academic background, the Research section to see the topics I’m most curious about, and the Personal Life section for a more personal look at my interests and goals.

 About Me
 ---
 My name is Jocelyn Chavez.
-I’m a Computer Science student in the Mathematics, Statistics, and Computer Science Department (https://wp.stolaf.edu/mscs/) at St. Olaf College.
+I’m a Computer Science student in the [Mathematics, Statistics, and Computer Science Department](https://wp.stolaf.edu/mscs/) at St. Olaf College.
+I also studied at the University of St. Thomas for a year, but ultimately transferred to St. Olaf to finish my studies.
 I'm earning my B.A in Computer Science.

 Research
 ---